A Tale of Tails: Star Formation and Stripping in Jellyfish Galaxies in the Strong Lensing Cluster MACS J0138.0-2155: Analysis

 \subsection{Spectral Fitting using pPXF}

 To fit the spectra of each Voronoi bin, we used the penalized pixel fitting (\texttt{pPXF}) method \citep{cappellari2004, cappellari2017, cappellari2023}.
 This method fits an observed spectrum using a linear combination of gas and stellar templates convolved with a line-of-sight velocity distribution (LOSVD), allowing us to extract stellar and gas kinematics.
 To ensure accurate velocity measurements, we provided an initial redshift from \texttt{Marz}, which \texttt{pPXF} refined by computing velocity offsets for each Voronoi bin.
 We supplied \texttt{pPXF} with stellar templates from XSL DR3, the stellar spectral library from the X-Shooter spectrograph on the Very Large Telescope \citep{vernet2011, verro2022}.
 For all stellar templates, we set the signal-to-noise threshold per spaxel to 3.
 Gas emission lines were modeled using Gaussian templates, each with its own LOSVD.
 We also have the option to define masked regions as well as multiplicative or additive polynomials to fit the continuum rather than drawing from a stellar spectral library.
 For our analysis, we considered templates in the wavelength range 3500-6900~\AA\ with a normalization range of 5400-5500~\AA.
 In some cases, we adjust the start to 3600~\AA\ and the normalization range from 5300-5400~\AA, depending on the redshift of the galaxy and the noise features present in the continuum.
 We mask out the portion of the spectrum that was removed due to contamination from the GLAO laser star guide system in the observed wavelength range from 5800-5965~\AA\ in all galaxies.
+We set the additive Legendre polynomial used to correct the template continuum for any unfitted background flux to degree 6 in all fits.
 Additionally, we select varying wavelength ranges to mask out, depending on noise features in the continuum per galaxy.